Jordan Pickford

-Pickford has previously played for Sunderland's academy, reserve, and senior teams in addition to loan spells at Darlington, Alfreton Town, Burton Albion, Carlisle United, Bradford City and Preston North End.
+Pickford began his career at Sunderland, and played for their academy, reserve and senior teams.
+He had loan spells at Darlington, Alfreton Town, Burton Albion, Carlisle United, Bradford City and Preston North End.
 He signed for Everton for a fee of £30 million in June 2017.

 Pickford has represented England at under-16, under-17, under-18, under-19, under-20 and under-21 levels.
 He made his debut for the full England national team in November 2017 in a friendly against Germany.
-He was the starting goalkeeper in England's 2018 FIFA World Cup fourth-place finish, in which the squad reached its first semi-final appearance since 1990.
-He also started in England's Euro 2020 runners-up finish, in which England reached their first ever Euro final and first major tournament final since 1966.
+He was the starting goalkeeper in England's 2018 FIFA World Cup fourth-place finish, in which the squad made its first semi-final appearance since 1990.
+He also started in England's UEFA Euro 2020 runners-up finish, in which they reached their first ever Euro final and first major tournament final since 1966.
 Starting every game in the group stage, Pickford conceded no goals.
+Pickford again started as England's first-choice goalkeeper as they reached the final of UEFA Euro 2024.

 Early and personal life

-Pickford was born in Washington, Tyne and Wear, where he attended St Robert of Newminster Catholic School.
+Jordan Lee Pickford was born Jordan Lee Logan on 7 March 1994 in Washington, Tyne and Wear, where he attended St Robert of Newminster Catholic School.
 He grew up supporting his local football club, Sunderland.

 Pickford began dating Megan Davison whilst at secondary school.
-In June 2022, they married with a ceremony in the Maldives.
-The couple have a son who was born in 2019.
+In March 2020, they married.
+The couple have a son who was born in 2019, and two daughters born in 2023 and 2025.